KinoClient/.github/profile/README.md

-3 retards try to make a block game cheat, this is what happens
+2 retards and 1 big brainer try to make a block game cheat, this is what happens